projectgus/hairless-midiserial/index.markdown

 7. Set your music app to send or receive MIDI data, if it's not enabled already.

-8. Select your app's MIDI port from the MIDI dropdown (on Windows, set both sides to connect to the same MIDI Yoke virtual MIDI port.)
+8. Select your app's MIDI port from the MIDI dropdown (on Windows, set both sides to connect to the same loopMIDI virtual MIDI port.)

     <img src="images/osx3.png" alt="Up and running in OS X" />